 The amount that is paid into the pension scheme is gradually rising to try and ensure that we save enough money for retirement.

-For the April 2018 to 2019 tax year, the equivalent of 5% of your salary must be paid into an auto-enrolment pension.
-Employers must pay at least 2% (but can pay in more), and you have to make up the difference from your own pay packet.
-In reality, if your employer pays in the minimum of 2%, you would have to provide 2.4%, and the final 0.6% comes from the government through tax relief.
+For the April 2019 to 2020 tax year, the equivalent of 8% of your salary must be paid into an auto-enrolment pension.
+Employers must pay at least 3% (but can pay in more), and you have to make up the difference from your own pay packet.
+In reality, if your employer pays in the minimum of 3%, you would have to provide 4%.
+(The government contributes the final 1% through tax relief.)

 The minimum total contributions are based on your “qualifying earnings”, which are your employment earnings before income tax and national insurance is deducted.